Experienced Phoenix Accident Attorneys Serving All of Arizona

 • And more

-If the defendant acted willfully and/or maliciously, then the court may also choose to award punitive damages, which are intended to “punish” the defendant for their behavior and discourage others from doing the same.
+If the defendant acted willfully and/or maliciously, such as in a drunk driving case, then the court may also choose to award punitive damages, which are intended to “punish” the defendant for their behavior and discourage others from doing the same.
 Punitive damages in Arizona can multiply the total damages by up to nine times their original amount, thus giving rise to the multimillion dollar verdicts that populate the general public’s conception of personal injury litigation.

 It’s worth noting that Arizona does not cap personal injury damages.
 You are entitled to full compensation for whatever losses you have actually sustained.
 Hirsch and Lyon also offers discounted contingency fees which means you receive even more damages from your injury claim.